A mixed finite element method with piecewise linear elements for the biharmonic equation on surfaces

 Thus we can compute

 where we again used the (smooth and discrete) formulations of the mixed biharmonic problems.
-The first of the two remaining terms can be estimated using \equref{interpolationclaims}.
-The second remaining term is covered by \lemref{scholzlemma} and the fact that \(\norm{u_1}_\Wtinf \leq C \norm{u_1}_\Hf \leq C \norm{f}_\Lt\).
-Division by \(\norm{\utht - \Rh u_2}_\Lt\) then proves the theorem. \end{proof} \\
+The first of the two summands can be estimated using the estimates for the Ritz projection from \equref{interpolationclaims}.
+The second summand is covered by \lemref{scholzlemma} and the fact that \(\norm{u_1}_\Wtinf \leq C \norm{u_1}_\Hf \leq C \norm{f}_\Lt\).
+Division by \(\norm{\utht - \Rh u_2}_\Lt\) then gives